 Our mind is designed by our past.
-Even though we are standing in an elevator or sitting in an airplane, it still runs programs that was developed a long time ago, to live well in a hut, a cave, or on a tree.
+Even though we are standing in an elevator or sitting in an airplane, our mind still runs programs developed to serve us in a hut, a cave, or on a tree.
 And because we still use the beauty filters installed back then, we find the body that is ‘fit’ to the past environments attractive—the body that can walk long, carry heavy things, climb up trees.

-However, the kind of body is not necessary anymore.
-The ability to climb up a tree doesn’t guarantee a better chance of survival in an insurance company.
-(Not metaphorically.)
-Being able to lift heavy things doesn’t make you a better husband than being reasonable and considerate.
+However, this kind of body is not necessary for modern life.
+The ability to forage long doesn’t guarantee a better chance of survival in an insurance company.
+Being able to lift heavy things doesn’t make you a better husband.
 And year after year, technology is freeing us from tasks that we used to do with our hands.
 And this trend will not stop anytime soon.
-Even trifling activities such as running to answer a ringing home phone is the story of old days after cell phones were introduced.
+Even trifling activities such as running to answer a ringing home phone is the story of the old days after mobile phones were introduced.

-While allowing us to move less, technology allows us to be weak too.
-To recover the body we are handed in the beginning, what should we do?
+While allowing us to move less, technology allows us to be weak.
+To recover the body we are supposed to have, what should we do?

-If our body’s health and beauty standards are still set to the prehistoric era, one good way can be to return to the lifestyle of the past—the hunter-gatherer style.
-But we know that’s impossible—no one would give up all the comfort technology has brought.
-So instead, we build a space that resembles jungle or cave and perform movements we might have done in the past.
+If our body’s beauty and health standards are still set to the prehistoric era, one good way can be to return to the lifestyle of the past—the hunter-gatherer style.
+But few will give up the modern comfort that technology has offered.
+So instead, we build a space that mimics a jungle or a cave and perform movements we might have done in the past.

-What you do in the gym is essentially that—lifting something from the ground, putting it on our shoulder and carry, climbing up trees.
-We are basically doing the activities of the past.
+What you do in the fitness gym is essentially that—lifting something from the ground, putting it on our shoulder and carrying, climbing up trees; Running long and fast enough to hunt or avoid being hunted.
+Those are activities of the past.

-And here is an irony: After the thousands years of struggles to free our body from ‘heavy works,’ we are voluntarily doing them again.
-While spending money and time to advance our society, we spend money and time to visit back to the past environment.
-If our ancestors somehow saw us, they would scratch their head and wonder: “What’s the point?”
+And here we see an irony: After thousands of years of struggles to free us from ‘heavy works,’ we are voluntarily doing them again.
+While spending money and time to get away from physical uncomfortables, we spend money and time to put us back to them.
+If our hunter-gatherer ancestors somehow saw us, they would scratch their head and ask: “What’s the point?”

-But this irony is hardly to be resolved.
-It is too big a problem any individual can solve.
-This ‘irony of progress’ exists because we humans don’t stop progressing, disrupting the status quo and make things easier.
+But this ‘irony of progress’ will exist as long as we don’t stop inventing and innovating, hence making things easier.
+And we won’t.
 Tocqueville already observed and declared: Consider any individual at any period of his life, and you will always find him preoccupied with fresh plans to increase his comfort.

 And it is visiting the past while residing in the present—going to the gym.

-Some people find working out in the gym is somewhat contrived and unnatural.
-I used to be one of them too.
-After all, you lift heavy things without getting paid; You run on a treadmill while in reality you don’t physically advance at all; You are just burning what you have eaten and not really learning new skills or honing on them.
+Some people find lifting weights in a room somewhat unnatural and contrived.
+I used to be one of those too.
+After all, you lift heavy things repetitively without any visible purpose; You run on a treadmill while in reality you don’t physically advance a little; You are just burning what you have just eaten.

 <Further Readings and References>